in28minutes/in28minutes-initiatives/in28Minutes-connect/readme.md

 - You can book a slot using calendly - https://calendly.com/in28minutes/60min
 	- You have the flexibility of rescheduling if needed directly on Calendly
 - We would establish initial contact on Skype.
 Ensure that you have a good background and a good internet connection for the video.
-After that we would record video using Zoom - https://zoom.us/wc/join/327761132
+After that we can
+      - Go live on facebook - https://www.facebook.com/in28Minutes/.
+I will share you a link before the meeting.
+You would need Google Chrome browser. ~~We can record video using Zoom - https://zoom.us/wc/join/327761132~~

 - Typical Schedule
 	- 15 Minutes - Build a Rapport
 	- 45 Minutes - Do the interview